Agenda

 Encouraging consumers to adopt sustainable practices, such as using reusable packaging, remains a significant hurdle due to ingrained habits and convenience preferences.
 Often, inconsistent recycling guidelines and unclear labelling lead to improper disposal, contaminating recycling streams and reducing overall recycling efficiency.
 Now, brands are enhancing transparency by providing clear information on packaging recyclability and environmental impact, helping consumers make informed choices.

-3 packaging specialists from supermarkets share their solutions and challenges in this space.
+Stakeholders from retailers and brands share their solutions and challenges in this space.

 Packaging leaders address the audience on trends, challenges, and opportunities.